Oneday2010/milestone-project2/README.md

 ### Navbar

- - There are navbar fixed on the top all the webpages to give user better accessibly and navigate the website easily.
+ - There is a navbar fixed on the top of all the web pages to give the user better access and navigate the website easily.

- - Use dark background color and bright text to catch visiter’s eyes easily.
-On a mobile or table, the navbar is then collapsed to show hamburger icon which expands when clicked to display the other pages.
+ - Use a dark background colour and bright text to catch the visitor’s eyes easily.
+On a mobile or tablet, the navbar is then collapsed to show the hamburger icon which expands when clicked to display the other pages.

  - The user can click on the logo or navbar band to take the user back to the homepage.

 ### Home

- - The top of homepage, there are slideshow used ‘ bootstrap4 carousel ’, use 4 different cafe images with welcoming text and real cafe image with cafe name on it.
-Try to send message that what this website is about.
+ - The top of the homepage, there is a slideshow used ‘ bootstrap4 carousel ’, use 4 different cafe images with welcoming text and real cafe image with cafe name on it.
+Try to send a message that what this website is about.

- - Under the slideshow, there are two image with short text come with links.
-First one is lined with my personal blog that contain all cafe reviews.
-And second image linked to simple coffee quiz that interacted with user and increase interest about the website.
+ - Under the slideshow, there are two images with short text that come with links.
+The first one is lined with my blog that contains all cafe reviews.
+And the second image linked to a simple coffee quiz that interacted with the user and increases interest in the website.

- - Under the two image card, there are map ( use google map API).Beside the map there is list of each cafes name written on map.
-It also linked the review paged on my personal cafe review blog.
+ - Under the two image card, there is a map ( use google map API).
+Besides the map, there is a list of each cafes name written on the map.
+It also linked the review paged on my cafe review blog.

- - Under the map, there is newsletter form that invite the user to sign up to the icoffeemap’s newsletter.
+ - Under the map, there is a newsletter form that invites the user to sign up to the icoffeemap’s newsletter.

 ### cafes (Dublin 2,6,8)

- - when user click the Cafes it shows three option as Dublin2,6,8.
-When user click the Dublin 2, the pages shows 5 cafes reviews.There are cafes image with moving card contain short review with link button inside image.
+ - when user clicks the Cafes it shows three option as Dublin2,6,8.
+When the user clicks the Dublin 2, the pages show 5 cafes reviews.
+There is a cafes image with a moving card contain a short review with a link button inside the image.
 Use card hover effect to give better motion on the pages.
-In Dublin 6, there is two cafe images and same card hover effect.
+In Dublin 6, there are two cafe images and the same card hover effect.
 Same effect on Dublin 8 with 5 cafes image.
-Try to minimised the layout and appearance of pages to give clear idea of website and focus on user interaction with card hover effect.
+Try to minimise the layout and appearance of pages to give a clear idea of the website and focus on user interaction with the card hover effect.

 ### Top3

- - this page is top3 suggestion of different category cafe.
-Three cafes are  ranked with my personal opinion.
+ - this page is the top3 suggestion for different category cafe.
+Three cafes are ranked in my personal opinion.
 The purpose of the page is that user can reduce the searching time, instantly decide what they look for.
-I use simple hover effect when mouse move on each row to give friendly interaction with user.
+I use a simple hover effect when the mouse affects each row to give friendly interaction with the user.

 ### Contact

- - simple layout for contact form contain with coffee image and user can send  full name and email address as well as message.
-The form will be sent to my personal email address ( I used [emailJS](www.emailjs.com) and when user sent the form,  user will get the alert that they have sent the message.
+ - simple layout for the contact form contains with coffee image and the user can send full name and email address as well as message.
+The form will be sent to my email address ( I used [emailJS](www.emailjs.com) and when the user sent the form, the user will get the alert that they have sent the message.

 ### Footer

- - footer allocated bottom of each page, So when user finished scroll down, they always expected to see the footer.
-Footer is contained about which linked the about page on my personal blog explain about the cafe review and beside the about, there are social media links .
-So they will be help to get extra information about the website and user can find another way to communicate with icoffeemap website.
+ - footer allocated to the bottom of each page, So when the user finished scrolling down, they always expected to see the footer.
+Footer is contained about which linked the about page on my blog explain about the cafe review and beside the about, there are social media links.
+So they will help to get extra information about the website and user can find another way to communicate with icoffeemap website.

 ## Existing Features
 ---

-There are many existing cafe review website in online.
-I wanted to create  website that simple and easy to find the info as well as having some fun with it too.
-My website have two big section as functionally .
-One is offer cafe information and recommend the cafes.
-Second is interacting with  user through coffee quiz and search form.
+There are many existing cafe review website online.
+I wanted to create a website that simple and easy to find the info as well as having some fun with it too.
+My website has two big sections as functionally.
+One is to offer cafe information and recommend the cafes.
+The second is interacting with the user through coffee quiz and search form.

 ### HOME

-I already mention most of existing feature above paragraph.
-Additionally, navbar and footer help to navigate whole website and with media query , website has better look and clear appearance.
-There are no about info shows on footer on mobile size device.
-It design by that to give simple look for small device.
-Same information can check on one of image card which is linked to my cafe review blog.
+I already mentioned most of the existing feature above paragraph.
+Additionally, the navbar and footer help to navigate the whole website and with a media query, the website has better look and clear appearance.
+There are no about info shows on the footer on mobile size device.
+Its design gives a simple look for a small device.
+The same information can check on one of the image cards which is linked to my cafe review blog.

 ### CAFES(Dublin 2,6,8 Pages)

-same function as home page about navbar and footer.
-Simple image card hover effect with linked button in it.
+same function as the home page about navbar and footer.
+Simple image card hovers effect with linked button in it.

 ### TOP3

-simple image card with linked button on the bottom of image.
-When user move mouse each row, not chosen image row get less opacity.
-In that way, website can interact with user.
+simple image card with the linked button on the bottom of the image.
+When the user moves mouse each row, not chosen image row get less opacity.
+In that way, the website can interact with the user.

 ### CONTACT

 Try that user get reacted after message sent.
-So, user can be sure that it worked okay.
+So, the user can be sure that it worked okay.

 ### QUESTIONS

-There are three questsions with options to choose. after the question, user would get best fit cafes from the choice made.
-There are cancel options all the form right coner and go next and back as well as finish funtion on them.
+There are three questions with options to choose from. after the question, the user would get best-fit cafes from the choice made.
+There are cancel options all the form right corner and go next and back as well as finish function on them.

 ### COFFEEQUIZ

-There are four quizs with timer function and progess bar and shows the correct answer with green color and orange color with wrong answer.
-End of quiz get the percentage of quiz answer result with friendly image and comments.
+There are four quizzes with timer function and progress bar and shows the correct answer with green colour and orange colour with the wrong answer.
+End of the quiz gets the percentage of quiz answer result with friendly image and comments.

 ## Features left to implement
 ---

- - There are many function can be improve.
-For instance, it would be better that there are search bar on the right corer of navbar, so user can easily search regardless cafe name or location.
+ - Many functions can be improved.
+For instance, it would be better that there is a search bar on the right corner of the navbar, so user can easily search regardless of cafe name or location.

- - As increase of popularity and user traffic, it would be good idea to put dark mode that user can easier to read on their device.
+ - As an increase in popularity and user traffic, it would be a good idea to put dark mode that user can easier read on their device.

- - More cafe lists need to update and exiting cafe review list should be up-to date information to be service as possible as accurate information.
+ - More cafe lists need to update and the exiting cafe review list should be up-to-date information to be served as possible as accurate information.